 Are you a tenure track professor who is struggling to reclaim your writing life from the derailment of COVID?
 Are you too exhausted to figure out how to prioritize writing?
 Do you have a book chapter languishing because the negative voices in your head are drowning out the value of the words on the page?
 Are you teaching on a contingent contract, devoting your limited time to everything but the publication that you need to go on the market?
 Are you grad student looking for that final push over the finish line with little support and a mountain of doubt?
 Is work life balance so far out of reach that you don’t even bother any more?

 It Starts With the Truth

 Academia is steeped in the lie that nothing is ever enough, that you should always be doing more, like every good academic already is.
 Maintaining a productive writing life in the face of that level of demand in the ongoing shadow of a global pandemic is not only exhausting, it’s an effort based on a lie.
-The TRUTH is that most people in the academy struggle mightily to overcome the 1) emotional, 2) psychological, and 3) logistical barriers to a productive writing life.
+The TRUTH is that even before COVID most people in the academy struggled mightily to overcome the 1) emotional, 2) psychological, and 3) logistical barriers to a productive writing life.
 In other words, if you are struggling, you are the norm.
 The answer is not work harder.
 The answer is find a work process that matches your actual life.